Sripramod-Y/Whisper-Sync/README.md

 ## 🧠 Innovation Highlights

-- **Speaker-aware formatting** and pause-based chunking for human-like transcripts.
+- **Timing aware** and pause-based chunking for human-like transcripts.
 - **Action item mining** using trigger phrase detection and NLP.
 - **One-click export** to professional PDF/HTML for sharing.
 - **Dark-themed, modern UI** with real-time feedback and future-ready for analytics.